Home alterations and permission

 You have the right to make some minor alterations to your home, but you need to seek permission from us first.

-It is important that you ask us for permission before you carry out any alterations to the property, get a pet, run a business from home or take in a lodger because it is part of your agreement.
+It is important that you ask us for permission before you carry out any alterations to the property, keep a pet, get a mobility scooter, run a business from home or take in a lodger because it is part of your agreement.
 Your rights will depend on the type of tenancy you have.
 For detailed information, please see your Tenancy agreement

 Home alterations